xigxog/examples/go/hello-world/README.md

 docker push "$CONTAINER_REGISTRY/hello-world-frontend:main"
 ```

-Finally, create a Kubernetes Namespace and apply the ConigMaps and Deployment to
+Finally, create a Kubernetes Namespace and apply the ConfigMaps and Deployment
-run the app on Kubernetes.
+to run the app on Kubernetes.

 ```shell
 kubectl create namespace hello-world